abcarroll/uncurses/README.md

  * Subjectively better function (method) names.
  * Return values that make sense.
 Many of the ncurses C functions return for example 1 on failure, which were passed on to PHP's wrapper extension.
  * Combined many-methods-in-one.
 For example, instead of two separate functions `ncurses_mvaddstr()` and `ncurses_addstr()`, with one moving to the Y, X given, and the other not, I reduced this into single methods, like `ncurses_addstr($text, [$y, [$x]])`.
 If you specify the `$y, $x`, you get expected result of moving the cursor.
 If you do not, you get the expected result of not moving the cursor.
  * Removal of redundant functions.
 Some ncurses functions really didn't make sense in the context of PHP, such as the 'n' functions, which output text to the specified length.
-If you wanted to do this, you probably would of used PHP's `substr()` instead to begin with.
+If you wanted to do this, you probably would have used PHP's `substr()` instead to begin with.

 ## To Do ##
  * Windows and panels wrapped in their own respective objects/classes **In Progress**